Skip to main content

 • 4x qualified meetings compared to cold prospecting

-• +74% closing rate thanks to timing relevance
+• +74% closing rate because of timing relevance

 • 15 hours saved per week per sales rep

-And a single KPI to measure effectiveness: the positive response rate.
-Never open rates or click rates, metrics skewed by tracking pixels and security filters.
+And one KPI measures effectiveness: the positive response rate.
+Not open rates or click rates, which tracking pixels and security filters skew beyond usefulness.

-Want to leverage this infrastructure yourself?
-Check out our getting started guide with the Rodz API for authentication and your first request, then the complete API reference to explore all available endpoints.
+Want to use this infrastructure yourself?
+The getting started guide with the Rodz API covers authentication and your first request, and the complete API reference lists all available endpoints.

 Frequently Asked Questions